-A friend of mine was hired to direct a commercial for a Japanese suit company and he wanted some basic audio to lay underneath a loud music soundtrack.
-A pro skater and bmx rider were hired to do park tricks while wearing the suits that were made of stretchy fabrics that could accommodate their extreme ranges of motion.
-I was surprised that both pros were familiar with the suit brand.
-Between takes, I could hear them excitedly discuss how much they preferred the fit and cut of Japanese suits to other more well known European and domestic designers.
-It wasn’t the conversation that I expected to hear from extreme athletes.
+A friend of mine was hired to direct a commercial for a Japanese suit company.
+He called me because he wanted to lay some ambient audio beneath a music soundtrack.
+A pro skater and bmx rider were hired to do park tricks while wearing suits made of high-tech stretchy fabrics.
+I was surprised to hear that both pros were familiar with the suit brand.
+Between takes, they raved about how great the cut of Japanese suits were compared to those offered by European designers.
+Not the conversation that I expected to hear from extreme athletes.

-Of course, I wasn’t happy with the synthetic fabrics.
-The suits were incredibly noisy.
-I ended up running a Countryman B6 lav mic out the bottom of their pant legs and under the laces of their shoes so that it would pick up the wheels being transmitted through the board.
-The only problem were spills and there were many.
-Large patches of suit would abrade into nothingness after miscalculations sent the riders sliding down the side of a bowl.
+Of course, all of this stretchy synthetic fabric was incredibly noisy.
+I ended up running a Countryman B6 lav mic out the bottom of their pant legs and under the laces of their shoes so that it would pick up the sound of their wheels being transmitted through the board.
+The only problem were the spills and there were many startling crashes.
+Patches of suit would abrade into nothingness as riders slowly slid down the side of bowls and ramps.
 My lav cables were literally hanging out of giant holes in their slacks!
 The B6 mics are not the best sounding but they are tiny enough to be placed in the open.
 The mics are also waterproof, have pretty durable cables and are a lot cheaper than my DPA lavs so are more affordably expendable.
-Of course, the suits cost way more than all of my DPA mics put together.
-Wardrobe was throwing away complete sets of damaged clothing between takes.
-I was probably the only crew member tempted to dumpster dive.
-How difficult could it be to patch holes?
+The dozens of suits used cost way more than all of my sound gear put together.
+Wardrobe was throwing away armloads of damaged suits with vests and shirts between takes.
+I’m certain that I was the only crew member tempted to dumpster dive.
+How difficult would it have been to patch holes?